pakoito/wargames/smalltricks/README.md

 ### Base Stats

-Unless a special rule applies, All Units can move 1 hexagon per Movement, deal 2 damage in Combat, and have 5 points of life.
+Unless a special rule applies, All Units can move 1 hexagon per Movement, have a Range of 0, deal 2 damage in Combat, and have 5 points of life.

 ### Unit Types [Dice Face]